-(E) No telephone company, having obtained facilities, resources, or information for the purpose of serving a specific customer, shall, upon the receipt of a request to migrate that customer, continue to hold, or fail to release said facilities, resources, or information solely in order to prevent or delay the migration of that customer.
+(E) No telephone company, having obtained facilities, resources, or information for the purpose of serving a specific customer, can, upon the receipt of a request to migrate that customer, continue to hold, or fail to release said facilities, resources, or information solely in order to prevent or delay the migration of that customer.
 In the event of a dispute, the telephone company retaining the facilities, resources, or information carries the burden of proof to demonstrate a valid reason for retaining the facilities, resources, or information in question.

-(F) A telephone company losing its customer shall not use information obtained as a result of the customer migration process to solicit a competing telephone company's customer while the competing telephone company is in the process of obtaining from such telephone company the facilities, resources, or information necessary to serve that same customer.
+(F) A telephone company losing its customer is not to use information obtained as a result of the customer migration process to solicit a competing telephone company's customer while the competing telephone company is in the process of obtaining from such telephone company the facilities, resources, or information necessary to serve that same customer.

-(G) No acquiring telephone company shall require, instruct, or advise any new customer to first establish service with, migrate to, or otherwise use transitionally another telephone company, without the consent of such other telephone company, for an interim period of time before becoming a customer of the acquiring telephone company.
+(G) No acquiring telephone company can require, instruct, or advise any new customer to first establish service with, migrate to, or otherwise use transitionally another telephone company, without the consent of such other telephone company, for an interim period of time before becoming a customer of the acquiring telephone company.